Clerkenwell Design Week 2015 – The Colour Trends

 We made our way to Clerkenwell Design Week this week to catch up on the latest interiors and furniture trends, many of which are still hot from the Milan furniture fair in April – arguably the biggest event in the interiors calendar.

 We made our way to Clerkenwell Design Week this week to catch up on the latest interiors and furniture trends, many of which are still hot from the Milan furniture fair in April – arguably the biggest event in the interiors calendar.
 Some of the major brands were present, including Gubi, Gervasoni and SCP, alongside smaller design studios and individual designer-makers such as Eleanor Pritchard and Pinch.
 Below we’ve distilled our findings from the show into key colour trends for the season.
 You might be able to notice within this that retro silhouettes are still going strong as a trend – we saw a host of sofas, dressing tables and lamps referencing the 50s, 60s and 70s.
-We’re also delighted to report that our shutters can help you fulfill the trends we saw should you wish!
+We’re also delighted to report that our shutters can help you fulfil the trends we saw should you wish!

 Pinks as a neutral